Arboreal Encounters

 U.K.

-Named due to the story of Queen Elizabeth I allegedly having shot a deer from beneath its branches while visiting the Cowdray Estate in 1593 (Questier, 2006: 170-174; Miles, 2013).
-One of the rarer examples of trees that bare royal association due to the monarch’s presence, in that there is evidence of Queen Elizabeth I indeed being at the estate and staying for several days (Questier, 2006: 170-174).
-Whether or not this was indeed the tree she stood against, or if indeed she did shoot a deer at all, remains a myth.
+The tree is named due to the story of Queen Elizabeth I having allegedly shot a deer from beneath its branches, while visiting the Cowdray Estate in 1593 (Questier, 2006: 170-174; Miles, 2013).
+They are also one of the rarer examples of trees that bare royal association with monarch’s, in that there is evidence of Queen Elizabeth I indeed travelling to the estate and staying for several days (Questier, 2006: 170-174).
+Whether or not this was the tree she stood against, if the event even occurred, or if indeed she did shoot a deer at all, remains a myth.

-The tree has a huge, characteristic split down the centre of its trunk which has become a common part of its imaging.
-Because of this, I chose to photograph the tree from the opposite direction, hiding the split and shifting perspective.
-Found in the deer park a few meters from the car park just off the A272, there is no discernible signage to direct interested parties to the tree (as of May 2021), however the plaque to mark it a ‘Great British Tree’ in 2002 remains as a form of identification, once discovered.
+One of the Queen Elizabeth I Oak's major characteristics is a huge split down the centre of its trunk.
+The interior of the tree is entirely hollow and, to give a sense of scale, is said to be able to house around twenty people.
+Found in the historic deer park a short walk from the car park just off the A272, there is no discernible signage to direct interested parties to the tree (as of May 2021), however the plaque to mark it a ‘Great British Tree’ in 2002 remains as a form of identification, once discovered.

 “By using analogue processes combined with organic material within Arboreal Encounters, the oak trees are conceived as participants and collaborators and in so doing become agents in the process of their visual representation.
 The decision to work with the trees, rather than simply using their image as an illustration of philosophical inquiry, is an essential part of my creative methodology […] As cyanotypes are made and rely upon a high level of ultraviolet light to properly produce a print, Arboreal Encounters is seasonally restricted to the late-spring and summer months, coming into bloom much like the leaves and flowers more generally associated with the cyanotype process and aesthetic.
 Although UV lamps can be bought and used to compensate for the lack of ultraviolet light in winter and autumn, the size of my own prints make it difficult in terms of both space and money for this to be viable.
 The result of this, however, means that the secondary aspect of Arboreal Encounters, the production of a cyanotype print, is once more rooted within a release of human control and adherence to climate and season, retaining the symbolic relationship between both plants and photographs co-reliance on sunlight.”